Trouble brews as brownie swordsmith Airen heads to the faerie market

 ‘I’m happy for you to have found such a place and hope you’ll return to your family soon.’

 Leon nodded towards a makeshift canopy of hastily joined cloaks hung between two trees.
 Beneath it solemn figures moved, setting out goods to place in the graves of the fallen brownies, as custom dictated.
-‘All King Mazgrim’s sons are dead now except for Boroden.
-Mazgrim went missing in battle.
+‘All King Gruagach’s sons are dead now except for Boroden.
+Gruagach went missing in battle.
 We thought Boroden was lost too, but he returned having slain many hobyahs that waited to launch a surprise attack from behind our camp.
 If he’d not cut off the hobyahs then doubtless many more of our clan would’ve died.’

 Leon frowned sorrowfully.
 ‘Boroden’s spirit is scarred by the loss of his family.
 I try to help him as I can.’

 ‘He couldn’t wish for anyone to provide him with better counsel.’

-Leon smiled appreciatively.
 ‘I must go soon.
-Midhir has called us to meet him and I fear the encounter won’t be a happy one.
+Midhir has called us to meet him.
+I fear the encounter won’t be a happy one.
 I promised I’d go with Boroden.
 He’s like a brother to me, as are you.’
 Leon brushed his fingers briefly along Airen’s palm as a mark of their bond.
 ‘Be careful.
-Midhir suspects that some of the brownies in Tullochgorm Castle have links to King Mazgrim.
+Midhir suspects that some of the brownies in Tullochgorm Castle have links to King Gruagach.
 He’s making inquiries.’

 Amongst the mourners moving hunched amid the bodies, Airen noticed one stood still directly behind Leon.
 The wind played in the grey folds of her gown and she howled to the wind a plaintive lament.
 No one appeared to hear her, or they mistook her song for the notes of a gale rising.
 Airen noticed blood upon her skirts and moved to offer help.